ConnectBox/website_posts/make_connectbox/Building a ConnectBox.md

 Contact help@connectbox.org if you have other questions regarding the software or hardwarae.

-WiFi Modules that have been tested and used include:
+WiFi Modules that have been tested and used include:&nbsp;
-RT5372 - by Realtek /*
+RT5372 - by Realtek /*&nbsp;
-RTL8192CU - by Realtek  /*
+RTL8192CU - by Realtek  /*&nbsp;
-MT7601U - by Realtek
+MT7601U - by Realtek&nbsp;
-RT8812AU - by Realtek
+RT8812AU - by Realtek&nbsp;
-WUSB6100M - by Linksys  /*
+WUSB6100M - by Linksys  /*&nbsp;
+&nbsp;

-/*Prefered Units
+/*Prefered Units&nbsp;